Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 This dissertation explores the application of spectral harmonic methods—specifically spherical and vector spherical harmonics—for reconstructing noisy scalar and vector fields defined on the surface of a sphere.
 Motivated by the physical geometry of the Earth and the need for interpretable and data-efficient reconstructions of climate variables such as temperature and wind, the investigation proposes a physics-informed approach that bridges ideas from classical approximation theory and machine learning.

 A least squares framework is used to fit spherical harmonic expansions to data, with additional regularization terms derived from Sobolev seminorms.
 These regularization strategies are designed to penalize non-smooth or physically implausible solutions, aligning the reconstructions with the governing physical principles of the underlying fields (e.g., diffusion, incompressibility).
 The methodology is validated on both synthetic data and real-world datasets including global climate measurements.
-For vector field reconstruction, divergence-free vector spherical harmonics are employed to ensure that physical constraints like mass conservation are strictly enforced.
+For vector fields, a divergence-free basis using vector spherical harmonics is constructed to model wind fields.

 The study finds that spherical harmonics provide a highly efficient basis for spatially coherent reconstruction on the sphere, and that careful regularization is crucial in balancing accuracy and overfitting.
 These insights form a foundation for future extensions into spatiotemporal modeling and adaptive spectral learning strategies.